 2. Platinum

 Platinum is an ethereal silver-white metal that is almost 30 times rarer than gold and therefore, significantly more expensive.
-It gained prominence in the jewelry industry in the early 20th century.
+This metal gained prominence in the jewelry industry in the early 20th century.
 Like many other luxury items, its popularity wavered during the world wars but bounced back in the 1990s.

 Platinum’s natural metallic sheen is not jeopardized by fading, tarnishing or oxidization.
 Gold on the other hand, is oxidized easily and needs to be polished on a regular basis.
 Therefore, platinum has emerged as a flag bearer of eternal love and is a popular choice when it comes to engagement rings.